Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Institute

 Click on a transparent book.
 Then go back to "Pop System" You can see that the "New institute knowledge x" and "New institute knowledge y" have changed.
-Click "Build institute" and "Confirm".
+Click "Build institute".
 Come back to "Knowledge Map" again, and check "Show institute/laboratory" under the [knowledge map control buttons](#knowledge-map-control-buttons).

 ![player info knowledge map project institute](./images/player-info-knowledge-map-project-map-institute.png)